antonlukisha/antonlukisha/README.md

 ## :man_technologist: About Me :

-- 🌍 **Location:** I'm based in Novosibirsk, Russia, and open to remote work opportunities.
+- 🌍 **Location:** I'm based in Novosibirsk, Russia, and work in Akademgorodok.
-- 🧠 **Education:** Currently, I'm studying at NSU at 3rd course, constantly expanding my knowledge in Computer Science and Software Development.
+- 🧠 **Education:** Currently, I'm studying at NSU at 3rd course and working, constantly expanding my knowledge in Computer Science and Software Development.
 - ✉️ **Contact Me:** Reach out to me at [anton.lukisha.dev@gmail.com](mailto:anton.lukisha.dev@gmail.com).
 - 💡 **Personal Motto:** *"The Main Thing is to get started!"*